1. DEFINITIONS AND INTERPRETATION

 6.3.
 Whilst every effort is made to ensure that costing estimates are accurate, the Company reserves the right to amend any estimate, should an error or omission have been made.
 In particular, in situations where external fees (from Third Parties, Networks, Technology Providers etc.) may apply, the Company reserves the right to add additional charges to cover such fees, but only upon receiving prior (written) approval from Client for said expenses.

 7.2.
-Unless otherwise stated on the invoice, the Client shall pay each invoice submitted by the Company within 30 Days of the date of the invoice and in cleared funds in accordance with clause 7.3 below.
+The Client shall pay each invoice submitted by the Company within 14 Business Days of the date of the invoice and in cleared funds in accordance with clause 7.3 below.
 The invoice number shall be stated on all payments and payment by BACS, CHAPS, Cheque and Bank Transfer are accepted.

 7.3.
 The Client shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Client shall not be entitled to assert any credit, set-off or counterclaim against the Company in order to justify withholding payment of any such amount in whole or in part.
 The Company may, without limiting its other rights or remedies, set off any amount owing to it by the Client against any amount payable by the Company to the Client.